DIY Project to Update Your Fireplace with Paint

 What do you think–would you ever give a project like this a try?
 This is my second major stenciling project (my first was stenciling a tile kitchen backsplash, you can see that here), and I’m really happy with how they both turned out.

-I’m sure using paint rather than ripping out the tile saved me a bit of money, it for sure saved my sanity!
+Using paint rather than ripping out the tile saved me money and helped me keep my sanity.
 I really do love painting, and this was a fun new way to use some of my favorite products.